filbench/filbench.github.io/projects/index.md

 }
 </style>

+&nbsp;

+## Frequently Asked Questions

 <div class="faq-section">

 <details class="faq-item">
   <summary>How are projects decided?</summary>
   <div class="faq-answer">
-    Projects are proposed and discussed by community members based on identified gaps in Filipino NLP resources and current research needs.
-We prioritize projects that will have the most impact on advancing Philippine language technology and those that align with our members' expertise and interests.
+    It's a loose process, but in general, projects are proposed and discussed by the group based on gaps we find in Filipino NLP and current research needs.
+    It is important that a project has a dedicated lead to drive it forward, so it also helps if your research project aligns with your own interests or ongoing work (e.g., thesis, job).
+    Finally, we are still an academic research group at heart, so projects that can potentially lead to publications are prioritized.
   </div>
 </details>

 <details class="faq-item">
   <summary>How can I join a project?</summary>
   <div class="faq-answer">
     Click on any project above to see the skills needed and timeline.
-If you're interested, reach out to us through our contact channels with information about your background and which project interests you.
-We welcome collaborators at all levels, from students to experienced researchers.
+    If you're interested, reach out to the project lead through their contact channels with information about your background.
+    We welcome contributors from all levels of experience, from students to experienced researchers.
   </div>
 </details>

 <details class="faq-item">
-  <summary>I'm not a researcher, but how can I help?</summary>
+  <summary>I'm not an NLP researcher, but how can I help?</summary>
   <div class="faq-answer">
     There are many ways to contribute!
-We need native speakers for annotation and validation, software engineers for tooling and infrastructure, designers for documentation, and advocates to help spread the word.
-Many of our tasks don't require research experience—just enthusiasm and dedication to Filipino language technology.
+    The best way is by donating compute resources or funding to support our work.
+    Compute resources can be in the form of cloud credits or sharing access to machines with GPUs.
+    We'll use these resources for training models and running experiments.
+    Also, we'll acknowledge your organization in our project pages and publications.
+    Finally, spreading the word about our projects and sharing our models and datasets with your networks also helps a lot!
   </div>
 </details>